How to visit Jökulsárlón and diamond beach

 ✶ Facepalm ✶

-It’s a pretty walk from the parking lot along the shoreline, and there’s also a hill you can climb to get a good panoramic view from the top.
+At Jokulsarlon, there’s a hill you can climb to get a good panoramic view from the top.

 There are two boat tours at Jökulsárlón:

-The Amphibian boat tours, which is done in a large boat and takes 30–40 minutes.
-During the excursion you sail among the huge icebergs.
+The Amphibian boat tour is done in a large boat and takes 30–40 minutes.
+During the excursion, you sail among the huge icebergs.

-The Zodiac boat tours, which is a smaller boat (max 10 people) so you get closer to the icebergs than on the amphibian.
+The Zodiac boat tour is a smaller boat (max 10 people) so you get closer to the icebergs than on the amphibian.

 Before you get on the boat, they suit you up in flotation suits and a life jacket.